argriffing/phyly/examples/GeLL.driver.DNA/README.md

-DNA example with discretized gamma distributed rates across sites.
+This example uses a general time-reversible model of DNA evolution on a small evolutionary tree, with discretized gamma distributed rates across sites.

----
+Of the several `arbplf-*` functions, only log likelihood is demonstrated here.

-This example has been taken from the maximum likelihood parameter estimates found by GeLL in its DNA 'driver' [example](http://phylo.bio.ku.edu/GeLL/DriverExamples.tar.gz).
+The example has been taken from the maximum likelihood parameter estimates found by GeLL in its DNA 'driver' [example](http://phylo.bio.ku.edu/GeLL/DriverExamples.tar.gz).